 Even though the term is prevalent, you might not know what it is.
 What exactly does contrast mean?
 What’s the difference between low, medium, and high values?
 How can you determine your personal value?
 And most importantly, how can you use these values to your advantage?

-In this article, I answer all of these questions and more.
+In this article, we answer all of these questions and more.
 You’ll walk away knowing what contrast is and how to make the most of it.
 Not everyone has a high-contrast face, so it’s crucial to understand what works for you and what won’t.
 Read on to learn more!

 What Is Contrast?

-The term is popular in both the beauty and art worlds.
+This term is popular in both the beauty and art worlds.
 It refers to the difference between light and dark areas.

 Low Contrast vs High Contrast